-In life, Dr. Harvey Cushing was not only an award winning surgeon, but also a Pulizer Prize winning author, WWI veteran, and gifted artist.
-His academic and professional life was dedicated to studying the brain, and developing new and radical diagnosis and surgical techniques to help patients suffering from debilitating and often lethal brain tumors.
+Dr. Harvey Cushing was an award-winning surgeon, Pulitzer Prize-winning author, World War I veteran, and gifted artist.
+His academic and professional life was dedicated to studying the brain and developing new and radical diagnoses and surgical techniques to help patients suffering from debilitating and often lethal brain tumors.

 Know Before You Go